ThomasNifong/5e-Changes/docs/index.md

 A shrine made of stone or crystal is treated as a non-magical object when it makes a saving throw against a spell that causes a creature made of inorganic material such as stone or crystal to have disadvantage on a saving throw made to take only half damage or no damage.<br>
 Challenge: 4 (1,150 XP)<br>
 Innate Spellcasting<br>
 The symbol's innate spellcasting ability is Charisma (spell save DC 15).
-It can innately cast the following spells, requiring no components:
+It can innately cast the following spells, requiring no components:<br>

-At will: Wall of Flame<br>
+At will: Wall of Flame<br><br>
-A creature attempting to disable the Symbol of Fire makes a DC 15 Intelligence (Religion) check.
+A creature attempting to disable the Symbol of Fire makes a DC 15 Intelligence (Religion) check as an action.
 On a successful check the symbol is disabled for the next 24 hours.
-If the symbol is disabled, the effects of any spell cast by the symbol end and the symbol cannot cast the spell may not until it has been activated again.</details>
+If the symbol is disabled, the effects of any spell cast by the symbol end and the symbol cannot cast the spell may not until it has been activated again.</details><br>